Skip to Main Content

 • Sponsor: Everytown Law Fund

-• Format requirements in 2024 Competition included: "Preferred submission length is 5,000 to 15,000 words, including footnotes, but may be as long as a law review note."
+• Format requirements in 2025 Competition included: "Preferred submission length is 5,000 to 15,000 words, including footnotes, but may be as long as a law review note.
+Please follow the Bluebook for citations.
+For anonymous evaluation of the entries, no information that could identify the author should appear anywhere in the body of the paper, including in the header, footer, or document properties."

-• Prize Description in 2024 Competition stated: "Everytown Law may award up to three prizes: a first prize of $2,500 and two runners-up prizes of $1,000.
-All three top papers may be eligible for publication on Everytown Law’s website or social media."
+• Prize Descriptions in 2025 Competition were: "Everytown Law may award up to three prizes: a first prize of $2,500 and two runners-up prizes of $1,000 each.
+The winner and two runners-up may receive a speaking opportunity at an Everytown Law convening.
+All three top papers may be eligible for publication on Everytown Law’s website or social media.
+Winning submissions will be announced on or before September 19, 2025."

-Writing Prize for New Student Scholarship in Reproductive Rights & Justice (annual) - In future, check the website of If/When/How: Lawyering for Reproductive Justice.
+Writing Prize for New Student Scholarship in Reproductive Rights & Justice (annual) - In future, check News at the website of If/When/How: Lawyering for Reproductive Justice.

 • Sponsors: If/When/How: Lawyering for Reproductive Justice, the Center for Reproductive Rights, & the Center on Reproductive Rights and Justice.